Credit Suisse kept $300 million from brokers in closed U.S. unit: lawsuit

 In a complaint filed on Wednesday, Christopher Laver said Credit Suisse canceled deferred compensation owed to him and other brokers who did not join Wells Fargo under a “recruiting agreement” between the banks, by maintaining a “facade” that they had voluntarily resigned en masse.

-Laver said Credit Suisse knew many brokers would not join Wells Fargo because its business and client base were different but entered the recruiting pact because a sale of the unit would have constituted a “change of control” requiring the payments.
+Laver said Credit Suisse knew many brokers would not join Wells Fargo because its client base was different, but entered the recruiting agreement because a sale of the unit would have constituted a “change of control” requiring the payments.

 “Credit Suisse should not be able to avoid its obligation to compensate the advisers fully and fairly by claiming they ‘resigned’ when, in fact, Credit Suisse simply ceased operating this business,” the complaint said.

-Laver lives near San Francisco, worked at Credit Suisse for 13 years and has worked for another Swiss bank, UBS, since leaving.
-He has been in financial services since 1981.
+Laver, who lives near San Francisco, joined another Swiss bank, UBS, after leaving Credit Suisse.

-The proposed class-action complaint filed in the U.S. District Court in San Francisco seeks unspecified damages for roughly 200 brokers.
+He filed his proposed class-action complaint in the U.S. District Court in San Francisco, and sought unspecified damages.

-Credit Suisse spokeswoman Karina Byrne the lawsuit had no merit and that it is “standard industry practice” for Wells Fargo and other brokerages to pay the deferred compensation at issue to new hires.

-“Simply put, the plaintiff here is looking to be paid the same money twice,” she said.
+Credit Suisse had no immediate comment on Thursday.
+Lawyers for Laver did not immediately respond to requests for comment.

 Wells Fargo is based in San Francisco.
 Its retail brokerage recently had 14,544 financial advisers and $1.7 trillion of client assets, and its wealth management business recently had $248 billion of client assets.